AmirahAdnan/Artificial-Intelligence-Project/README.md

 </p>

 <p align="center">
-Figure 4: Program output after a student put their face at the webcam.
+Figure 4: Program output after a student, Hamizah compare her face with her own face and other students.
 </p>

 <br /> <br />

-Hamizah got her own face as the lowest face distance, which means that the system is accurate.
+- Hamizah got her own face as the lowest face distance, which means that the system is accurate.